hazelcast/hazelcast-jet/site/docs/design-docs/005-cdc-sources.md

 a **15%** performance hit on the number of update/insert/delete events it's able to process.

-The effects of enabling *global transaction IDs* has not been tested.
+Enabling *global transaction IDs* doesn't seem to produce a significant performance impact.